sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 Node-2 maintains a counter tracking how many times synchronization has been lost.

 Each time Node-1 is turned off and on again, this counter increments.
+The updated value is printed in the serial logs (upon every packet reception).

 A similar sync-loss scenario can also be demonstrated between Node-2 and Node-3.